WaterCoFire/opengl-demo/README.md

 link_directories(/opt/homebrew/lib)
 ```

 GLFW can be installed on Mac via Homebrew, so it is assumed here.
-If you prefer downloading it online, follow the method
+If it is downloaded online, follow the method
-described above.
+described before.

 **Extra libraries for macOS**

-Somehow when linking glfw3 library instead of glfw on Mac, a bunch of "undefined symbols" errors can occur.
+Somehow when linking `glfw3` library instead of `glfw` on Mac, a bunch of "undefined symbols" errors can occur.
 This can be
 solved by linking some extra libraries:

 ```cmake